This tutorial is meant to guide developers through setting up and configuring a Slack app for local development.

 ngrok http 3000

-The output should show a generated URL that you can use (we recommend the one that starts with
+The output should show a generated URL that you can use (Use the one that starts with

 https://).
 This URL will be the base of your request URL, in this case

-Okay, so hopefully at this point you have some kind of public-facing URL.
-Now, let’s add that to the Interactive Components page.
+At this point you have a public-facing URL.
+Now, let’s add that to the Interactivity and Shortcuts and Events Subscriptions page.
 Under the Request URL box, go ahead and paste in your accessible URL.

-If you want your app to listen to events like when a reaction is added, when a user mentions your app, or another Events API event, you’ll need to enable events for your app.
+If you want your app to be subscribed to workspace events (like when a reaction is added, when a user mentions your app, or another Events API event, you need to enable events for your app.

 On the Event Subscriptions page, you can add each event you want your app to subscribe to.
 In the tables below, you may add Workspace events and Bot events.